 During the same year, Hazel Dooney was invited to join nine, very well established, middle-aged Australian male artists – including John Olsen, Tim Storrier, David Larwill and Robert Jacks – on a privately funded artists ‘expedition’ to central Australia.
 This unusual journey was the subject of an ABC documentary, The View From Here , directed by Liz Jones and a large coffee table book, William Creek & Beyond .
 The resulting artworks toured museums and regional galleries around Australia.

 After the William Creek & Beyond expedition Dooney suffered a nervous breakdown.
-The artist resolved to find a way to continue independent of those working within the traditional system whom she felt had failed her as an artist and failed to respect her basic rights as a woman.
+The artist resolved to find a way to continue independent of those working within the traditional commercial system (and their intermediaries) whom she felt had failed her as an artist and failed to respect her basic rights as a woman.